shirograhm/TooManyItemsRoR2/README.md

 ## DLC Support
 Survivors of the Void DLC is supported on all versions.
 Seekers of the Storm DLC is supported for v0.5.0 and later.
+Alloyed Collective DLC is supported for v0.6.0 and later.

 ## Issue Reports
 Please report any issues you find (bug, typo, mistranslation, incompatibility with another mod, etc.) on the [github issues tracker](https://github.com/shirograhm/TooManyItemsRoR2/issues).
 If possible, provide the output log as it often makes debugging much easier.